 Location: Opp Prince bus stand Adjacent to DAV Sr. Secondary school, Kapurthala, Punjab 144601

-Suggested Read: 13 Places To Visit In Jalandhar To Experience The True Beauty Of Punjab In 2021
+Suggested Read:13 Places To Visit In Jalandhar To Experience The True Beauty Of Punjab

 2. Hamira Lux HomeStay

-This place highlights 2 pools, a gym, and an eatery.
+This place takes pride in its 2 pools, a gym, and an eatery.
 You will also get things like a gallery and free things like English breakfast and roundtrip airport.
 A bar/pub, a 24-hour front work area, and a bistro are additionally provided.
-You’ll be inside 6 miles (10 km) of Jang-e-Azadi Memorial and 9 miles (15 km) of Shalimar Park.
-Moorish Mosque is inside 12 miles (20 km) and Surjit Hockey Stadium is inside 16 miles (25 km).
+Some of the nearby attractions that you can visit with just a short drive include Jang-e-Azadi Memorial, Shalimar Park, Moorish Mosque, and Surjit Hockey Stadium.

 Address: Jagatjit Nagar, Hamira, Punjab 144802